andrewbtran/Spring-2017/class/class22.md

 #### Explaining census data, storyboarding, text mining

-Goal: Data by gathering and structuring words
+Goal: An introduction to Census data, how to structure data stories, and data from words

 #### Discussion